Irish Research Council Enterprise Postgraduate Programme

 For full details of this scholarship and application form, click here

-Closing date for scholarship applications: Friday 31st May 2019.
-Successful applicants will be informed in early June.
+Closing date for scholarship applications: Tuesday 31st March 2020.
+Successful applicants will be informed in mid April.

 New Scholarship to promote women in business